Research Centers and Institutes

 Computational Science and Engineering Research Institute (CSERI)

-Mission: Created to foster computationally intensive research and graduate education in sciences and engineering, bringing together faculty and students from across campus who have a common interest in and need for computational resources beyond those usually available in desktop workstations.
+The Computational Science and Engineering Research Institute fosters computationally intensive research and graduate education in sciences and engineering.
+The Institute brings together faculty and students from across campus who have a common interest in and need for computational resources beyond those usually available in desktop workstations.

-EPSSI's goals are to work by consensus to promote remote sensing and related topics on the Michigan Tech campus through (1) interdisciplinary coursework and programs, (2) group funding efforts for equipment and research, (3) interdisciplinary seminars and short courses, and (4) development of a campus culture that actively supports transdisciplinary activities.
+EPSSI's goals are to work by consensus to promote remote sensing and related topics on the Michigan Tech campus through:

 Ecosystem Science Center (ESC)